Lift, Don’t Wilt: Strength Training during Peri-menopause & Menopause

 👉 Download for $14.99 today and take the first step toward feeling stronger, calmer, and more in control throughout your peri and menopause journey.

-If you need 1:1 coaching from an experienced Menopause Coach, PT and Nutritionist I am taking a limited number of clients until the end of the month call me 0449775240 to discuss availability or Join my 9 week Resistance Training 4 You Course Starting Wed 08 October details here.
+If you need 1:1 coaching from an experienced Menopause Coach, PT, and Nutritionist, I am taking a limited number of clients until the end of the month.
+Call me at 0449775240 to discuss availability or join my 9-week Resistance Training 4 You Course starting Wed 08 October.
+Details here.

 Comments